vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 In this particular case the `summaryfetchtime` difference is not that large, but for larger number of hits and larger documents the difference is significant.
 Especially in single content node deployments.

-A note on select field scoping with YQL.
-For example `select title, track_id from ..`.
+A note on select field scoping with YQL, e.g. `select title, track_id from ..`.
-When using the default summary, all fields are regardless of field scoping delivered from the content nodes to the search container in the summary fill phase.
+When using the default summary, all fields are delivered from the content nodes to the search container in the summary fill phase, regardless of field scoping.
 The search container removes the set of fields not selected and renders the result.
 Hence, select scoping only reduces the amount of data transferred back to the client, and does not impact the performance of the internal communication and potential summary cache miss.